Jayam (2003 film)

 Jayam is a 2003 Indian Tamil-language romantic action film directed by M. Raja in his Tamil debut.
 The film is a remake of the 2002 Telugu-language film with the same title.
-It featured Raja's brother Ravi Mohan, Sadha and Gopichand in their first Tamil ventures respectively, with the latter two reprising their roles from the Telugu movie alongside an ensemble supporting cast including Rajeev, Pragathi, Nizhalgal Ravi, Radha Ravi, Nalini, Senthil, and Suman Setty.
+It featured Raja's brother Ravi Mohan, Sadha, and Gopichand in their Tamil debuts, with the latter two reprising their roles from the Telugu movie alongside an ensemble supporting cast including Rajeev, Pragathi, Nizhalgal Ravi, Radha Ravi, Nalini, Senthil, and Suman Setty.
 The music was composed by R. P. Patnaik.

-The film released on 21 June 2003 to mixed reviews but was a sleeper hit.
-The success prompted Ravi to retain the film's title as a prefix to his stage name and changed in 2025.
-Till date, Jayam is the first and only Tamil film which Gopichand has acted till date.
+The film was released on 21 June 2003 to mixed reviews but was a sleeper hit.
+The success prompted Ravi to retain the film's title as a prefix to his stage name until 2025.
+To date, Jayam is the first and only Tamil film in which Gopichand has acted.